-When I first learned that Mazatlan’s lighthouse – el faro – is considered to be the highest lighthouse in the world, I was impressed.
+When I first learned that Mazatlan’s lighthouse in Mexico – el faro – is considered to be the highest lighthouse in the world, I was impressed.
 I did a quick calculation…hmmm, 157 meters high, that means it would be nearly 500 feet tall.
 Wow, I thought, that is tall, wondering why I hadn’t actually seen it.
 I figured that a tower that tall should be easily seen from anywhere in town, but just assumed it was hidden by one of the hills that I hadn’t yet made it around.
 Two days later, having walked almost the entire length of the oceanfront promenade without spotting the lighthouse, I began to inquire as to its whereabouts.

 People kept pointing to the hill at the mouth of the harbor inlet, but no matter what angle I got on the hill, I still saw no evidence of a lighthouse.
 Eventually someone made me understand that the lighthouse sits on the peak of the hill, and that the claim of highest in the world refers to the elevation of the land it sits on rather than the height of the tower.
 I looked into the distance at the perfect cone-shaped hill; if I squinted I could just make out some sort of structure at the very peak.